-XXXII.D.20 WHO Central institute of public health, Sofia, Bulgaria (1966 CR:X.D.38) This project is continuing and discussions have been held with ILO on certain aspects of the project.
+XXXII.L.20 WHG (1965 CR:X.D.3C) Central institute of public health, Sofia, Bulgaria This project is continuing and discussions have been held wit M{\odot} on certain aspects of the project. h

-XXXII.D.21 WHO (same as XXXII.E.3) Occupational health and hygiene Two consultants were sent by WHO to Viet-Nam in 1967 to assist the Government in the development of a programme of occupational health and hygiene.
+XXXII....21 (H)Occupational health and hygiene(same as XXXII.E.3)Two consultants were sent by UHO to Viet-Nam in 1967 to assist the Jovernment in the development of a programme of occupational health and hygiene.

-- XXXII.D.22 WHO Aspects of occupational physiology of concern to WHO A consultant prepared a report on "Aspects of Occupational Physiology of Concern to WHO".
-The report contains suggestions for future work and action under WHO auspices. - XXXII.D.23 WHO Aspects of cocupational psychology of concern to WHO A consultant prepared a report on "Aspects of Occupational Psychology of Concern to WHO".
-The report contains suggestions for future work and action under WHO auspices. - XXXII.D.24 MHO Occupational health.
-Iran Recruitment is proceeding to send a consultant to Iran in order to review the occupational health programmes in that country.
+- XXXII.D.22 WH Aspects of occupational physiology of concern to WHO A consultant prepared a report on "Aspects of Occupational Physiology of Concern to WHO".
+The report contains suggestions for future work and action under WHO auspices. - Aspects of occupational psychology of concern to WHO A consultant prepared a report on "Aspects of Occupational Psychology of Concern to WHO".
+The report contains suggestions for future work and action under WHO auspices. - XXXII.1.24 WH) Occupational health, Iran Recruitment is proceeding to send a consultant to Iran in order to review the occupational health programmes in that country.
+Authority: Director Jeneral's Programme

+SEATL.1.25 AND Study of physiological performance capacity in different high alti-ude populations A grant in the amount of \$10,000 for research on physiological performance capacity in different high altitude populations has been given to the School of Physical Therapy in Oslo.
 Authority: Director General's Programme

-XXXII.D.25 WHO Study of physiological performance capacity in different high altitude populations A grant in the amount of \$10,000 for research on physiological performance capacity in different high altitude populations has been given to the School of Physical Therapy in Oslo.--Authority: Director General's Programme